fbertram/TuringTrader/DocFX/articles/qsg/v2/Demo10_CustomIndicators.md

 }
 ```

-## Using lambda functions to create indicators
+## Using Lambda Functions to Create Indicators

 The previous method has its limitations, and there are indicators that cannot be expressed through a chain of TuringTrader's built-in indicators.
 This is where TuringTrader's [Lambda](xref:TuringTrader.SimulatorV2.Algorithm#TuringTrader_SimulatorV2_Algorithm_Lambda_System_String_System_Func_System_Double__) function comes in.